Function Calling and Multimodal QA with Gemini

 by Tuana Celik: Twitter, LinkedIn, Tilde Thurium: Twitter, LinkedIn and Silvano Cerza: LinkedIn

-This is a notebook showing how you can use Gemini with Haystack 2.0.
+This is a notebook showing how you can use Gemini + Vertex AI with Haystack.

 Gemini is Google’s newest model.
 You can read more about its capabilities here.